fazeelgm/UCB_ML_AI_PracticalApp_II/README.md

 **Best Model with highest R2 Score: Ridge**
 * Best Params: {'alpha': 100.0, 'random_state': 13}
-* Scaler: StandardScaler
+* Scaler: MinMaxScalar
-* R2 Score: 52.07%
+* R2 Score: 52.06%
-* RMSE: $8,496.24
+* RMSE: $8,495.99
-* Base Price (y-intercept): $15,690.10
+* Base Price (y-intercept): $18,423.72

-We see that all the models performed very closely without any clear winners, with **the best R2 score of 52.07% from the tuned Ridge regression model**.
-Compared to the `DummyRegressor` as our baseline where (R2 = 0) it performed the same as simply predicting the mean of all prices, our tuned Ridge model explains 52% of the variability when predicting the car price from the features, with a standard deviation of $8,496.24 (RMSE: root mean squared error) from the actual price.
+We see that all the models performed very closely without any clear winners, with **the best R2 score of 52.06% from the tuned Ridge regression model**.
+Compared to the `DummyRegressor` as our baseline where (R2 = 0) it performed the same as simply predicting the mean of all prices, our tuned Ridge model explains 52% of the variability when predicting the car price from the features, with a standard deviation of $8,495.99 (RMSE: root mean squared error) from the actual price.
 This is a good start!

 We can also make the following observations:

-* The base price of a car is given by the y-intercept for the linear regression model: $15,690.10
+* The base price of a car is given by the y-intercept for the linear regression model: $18,423.72
 * Each training feature contributes to the predicted price based on the weights for that specific feature that the model has learned from the training data - we will investigate this further later

 **_We will use the best performing Ridge model as the basis of our evaluation from this point forward_**.